TextInPlace: Indoor Visual Place Recognition in Repetitive Structures with Scene Text Spotting and Verification: EXPERIMENTS

 \subsection{Comparison with State-of-the-art}

-Table \ref{tab2} shows the the comparison of the proposed method with previous SOTA methods, including ten 1-stage models and four 2-stage re-ranking models.
-Since some text-based methods, like TextPlace \cite{hong2019textplace}, not being open-source and most relying on spatial-temporal constraints (e.g., odometry) to build text maps, we do not directly compare with them, but we discuss the representative method TextLCD \cite{jin2024robust} in the next experiment.
+Table \ref{tab2} shows the the comparison of the proposed method with previous SOTA methods, including nine 1-stage models: NetVLAD \cite{arandjelovic2016netvlad}, SFRS \cite{ge2020self}, CosPlace \cite{berton2022rethinking}, EigenPlaces \cite{berton2023eigenplaces}, ConvAP \cite{ali2022gsv}, MixVPR \cite{ali2023mixvpr}, BoQ \cite{ali2024boq}, SALAD \cite{izquierdo2024optimal}, CricaVPR \cite{lu2024cricavpr}, and four 2-stage re-ranking models: Patch-NV \cite{hausler2021patch}, TransVPR \cite{wang2022transvpr}, R2Former \cite{zhu2023r2former}, SelaVPR \cite{selavpr}.
+Since some text-based methods, like TextPlace \cite{hong2019textplace}, are not open-source and mostly rely on spatial-temporal constraints (e.g., odometry) to build text maps, we do not directly compare them with our method.
 For all comparative methods, we adopted the well-trained model provided by their official sources.
 Due to the constraints on input image resolution, the test image resolution for methods employing the DINOv2 as the backbone and MixVPR is set to $224 \times 224$ and $320 \times 320$, respectively.
 All 2-stage methods re-rank the top-100 candidates to improve retrieval performance.

 Compared to several recent SOTA approaches, our method demonstrates superior performance.
-TextInPlace-L exhibits a marginal performance advantage over TextInPlace, underscoring that LLM-based text filter, which dynamically adapt their filtering strategies according to the input text, are more effective at filtering discriminative text than static rule-based text filter.
+TextInPlace-L exhibits a marginal performance advantage over TextInPlace, underscoring that LLM-based text filter, which dynamically adapt their filtering strategies according to the input texts, are more effective at filtering discriminative texts than static rule-based text filter.
 Previous VPR methods often experience significant performance degradation due to severe perceptual confusion when encountering indoor repetitive structures.
 Notably, methods using the visual foundation model DINOv2 as the backbone network fail to significantly outperform those based on the ResNet-50 backbone network.
-2-stage methods that employ local feature-based re-ranking frequently struggle to handle repetitive structures effectively, primarily because of the high similarity among visual elements in the scene.
-Our method addresses this challenge by leveraging scene text as positional clues, enabling robots to distinguish such scenes in a human-like manner.
+2-stage methods that employ local feature-based re-ranking struggle to handle repetitive structures effectively, primarily because of the high similarity among visual elements in the scene.
+Our method addresses this challenge by leveraging scene texts as positional clues, enabling robots to distinguish such scenes in a human-like manner.